 - Contingency rates Most injured parties can ill afford to pay high lawyer’s invoices on top of their medical bills.
 When attorneys expect to get paid only when their clients win their cases, it shows confidence in their ability to prevail.

-Trust Premises Liability Cases to Estey & Bomberger San Diego Slip and Fall Lawyers
+Trust Premises Liability Cases to Estey & Bomberger, San Diego

 Lengthy and complicated legal cases only add insult to injury after an accident on another party’s property.
 At Estey & Bomberger, we seek to simplify and ease the claims process so our clients can continue the important process of healing.
 To that end, we will employ our extensive knowledge of California law and extensive history of successful premises liability cases to help you receive a favorable ruling.